Christophers27/Noire-Worldbuilding/Story/Chapter 1 - Falling Awake.md

 ### Solura Path

+A cobblestone path leading down a grassy valley, stone ruins half-buried in the ground scattered about.
+At the bottom of the valley, a Y-shaped river flows, with two bridges crossing it.
+The left bridge has a path leading to the School House, and the right bridge leads to the Solura Cliffs.

+The Handler can be found in the middle of the path, awaiting Nilo's arrival.
+They give Nilo a strange umbrella, and warns them of rainy days ahead.
+The umbrella is enchanted to be able to damage creatures of the Dream World, and is the player's main weapon.

+At the bottom of the path, Lanternflies can be found, creatures born from Nilo's fear of bugs.
+The path leads to the Y-shaped river, where the left bridge is blocked by the Svartskogen, a large anthromorphic figure resembling Nilo's childhood toy.
+Speaking to the Svartskogen gives the player some vague hints about where they are, some background about Nilo's past, and a quest to find a sewing kit in order to repair the Svartskogen and unblock the bridge.

 - Nilo finds themself at the top of a cobblestone path, leading down into a valley.
 - Halfway down the path, Nilo meets a mysterious figure, who comments that there might be rainy days ahead, and gives them an umbrella.
   - The umbrella is the player's main weapon, and is enchanted to be able to damage creatures of the Dream World.